Shyam-nt/Glaucoma_Detection_ML/README.md

 ## Getting started

 # Why Virtual Environment
 First, we create a virtual environment.
+A virtual environment is an isolated Python environment that allows you to install packages and dependencies specific to a project without affecting the global Python installation.
+It helps manage project-specific dependencies efficiently.
-"Drop virtual env def" We might need a virtual environment for each of our project as each project might need a particular version of package or library, and using the same environment for multiple projects may lead to some features missing out on specific projects.
+We might need a virtual environment for each of our project as each project might need a particular version of package or library, and using the same environment for multiple projects may lead to some features missing out on specific projects.

 # Creating Virtual Environment